pirttju/tileserver/README.md

 ### Fonts

-These fonts from Roboto font family are required:
+These fonts from the Roboto font family are required:
 - Roboto Bold
 - Roboto Light
 - Roboto Light Italic